 NDAK15014U Advanced Topics in Machine Learning (ATML)

-The purpose of this course is to expose students to selected advanced topics in machine learning.
-The course will bring the students up to a level sufficient for writing a master thesis in machine learning.
+The purpose of this course is to expose the student to selected advanced topics in machine learning.
+The course will bring the student up to a level sufficient for master thesis work within machine learning.

-The course is relevant for computer science students as well as students from other studies with good mathematical background, including Statistics, Actuarial Mathematics, Mathematics-Economics, Physics, etc.
+The course is relevant for computer science students as well as students from others studies with good mathematical background, including Statistics, Mathematics, Mathematics-Economics, Physics, Bioinformatics, …

-Examples of topics that were taught in the last year include:
+Examples of topics that were taught in previous years include:

-The soul of Machine Learning: How to trade-off prior knowledge and data fit in a principled way
+- The soul of Machine Learning: How to trade-off model complexity, data complexity, and prior knowledge in a principled way

 - Online learning

-How to learn when agent's actions are changing its state
+- How to learn when our actions influence our state

 - design of learning algorithms